Tfloow/Educative/Learn_rust_from_scratch/Variables.md

 ### Scope and Shadowing

 FOr the scope it's like in C where it depends of the codeblock.
 We can redeclare a variable outside and the scope of the variable will change.
 We call this **shadowing**.
 So when a variable that takes the same name in the inner block as that of variable in the outer block.
-This concept is called